MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/container-ecosystem.md

 ms.service: windows-containers
 ms.assetid: 29fbe13a-228a-4eaa-9d4d-90ae60da5965
 ---
-# Build a container ecosystem
+# About building container ecosystems

 To understand why building a container ecosystem is so important, let's first talk about its components.